OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 1. Plug in the switch vertically across three rows.
 1. Connect the LED's anode to the switch's middle pin, and the cathode to an empty row.
-1. Connect one end of a 200Ω resistor to the LED's cathode, and the other end into one of the "-" columns.
+1. Connect one end of a 200Ω resistor to the LED's cathode, and the other end into one of the "-" rails.
-    * We'll call this column **`GND` rail**.
+    * We'll call this the **ground** rail.
-1. Connect the Expansion Dock's `GND` pin to the `GND` rail.
+1. Connect the Expansion Dock's `GND` pin to the ground rail.
 1. Connect the Expansion Dock's '3.3V' pin to the switch's top pin.

 Your circuit should look like something like this: